Body shop to pay $400,000 to settle wage claims

 Smithtown auto body shop to pay $400,000 to settle wage claims

-A Smithtown auto body shop has agreed to pay $400,000 in back wages and damages to settle federal charges that it failed to pay 49 employees overtime, the U.S. Labor Department announced Tuesday.
+A Smithtown auto body shop has agreed to pay $400,000 in back wages and damages to settle federal charges that it failed to pay 49 current and former employees overtime, the U.S. Labor Department announced Tuesday.

+The complaint and consent degree also name owner Paul Joseph Dill and Paul Jeremy Dill, his son.
+Paul Joseph Dill declined to comment.
+His son couldn't be reached for comment.
+The company's lawyer, John P. Ruggiero of Canfield Ruggiero in Garden City, also declined to comment.

+The settlement comes after the Labor Department sued the company last summer in U.S. District Court in Central Islip.
+The consent decree was approved by the court last week.

-The Labor Department said the company paid workers straight time in cash for all hours over 40.
+The complaint said the auto repair shop paid workers straight time in cash for every hour over 40 in a workweek.
 Federal labor law requires hourly employees to earn one and one-half times their regular hourly rate when they work more than 40 hours a week.

+The company “falsified the payroll records in an attempt to cover up the violations," the complaint said.
+But the body shop kept separate records indicating the actual hours worked and the cash payments made, the complaint said.

-The business also violated overtime laws by deducting an hour a day for a meal break, "even though employees were often unable to take those breaks uninterrrupted by work," the Labor Department news release said.
+The business also violated overtime laws by deducting an hour a day for meal breaks "even though employees were often unable to take those breaks uninterrrupted by work," the Labor Department said.

+The employees typically started work between 7 a.m. and 8 a.m. and didn't finish until between 5 p.m and 7 p.m.
+They also "frequently” worked four to six hours on Saturdays, the complaint said, resulting in workweeks that typically ranged from 42 to 60 hours.

+The affected employees did detailing, glass replacements and collison repairs, the complaint said.
+Some also worked in the office.

 Comments